Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The following information will be required:

-1. Individual: initial, name, surname, ID number, driving licence number, contact details via mobile phone or email.
+Individual: initial, name, surname, ID number, driving license number, contact details via mobile phone or email.

-2. Organisation: name of business, ID number of proxy, driving licence number of proxy, contact details via mobile phone or email.
+Organisation: name of business, ID number of proxy, driving license number of proxy, contact details via mobile phone or email.

 3. A one-time pin will be sent to your email or mobile phone number, which you must enter online.

-4. Go to the ‘View motor vehicle renewals’ section and verify the information.
+4. Go to the ‘View motor vehicle renewals’ section and verify the information of the vehicle for which you are renewing the licence.

-5. Access and/or download your electronic motor vehicle licence RENEWAL NOTICE (also known as a MVL2 notice).
+5. Access and/or download your electronic motor vehicle license RENEWAL NOTICE (also known as a MVL2 notice).

-6. The amount for the renewal of your vehicle will be on the notice.
+6. If your licence disk is valid but near expiry or if it has expired but is still in the 21-day grace period after expiry, the amount for the renewal of your vehicle will be on the notice.

-9. Keep a copy of your proof of payment in the relevant car until you receive your licence disk but keep your expired disk on your window in the meantime.
+10. Keep a copy of your proof of payment in the relevant car until you receive your license disk but keep your expired disk on your window in the meantime.
+Traffic law requires officials to still issue you with a ticket for displaying an invalid disk, but you can appeal the fine and submit the proof of payment as part of your request to have the fine cancelled (details for the appeal process is on the back of the fine).

-10. Once payment reflects on the municipality’s bank statement, the vehicle licence will be processed, and you will be contacted to arrange collection.
-Please do not collect unless pre-arranged and notified via SMS.
+11. Once payment reflects on the municipality’s bank statement, the vehicle license will be processed, and you will be contacted to arrange collection.
+Please do not collect unless pre-arranged and notified via telephone – you won’t have to queue in the transaction lines when you collect.

 CIVIL ENGINEERING SERVICES

-Appointments to be arranged via online meetings on MS Teams or other electronic means.
-Please phone 044 801 9354 or 044 801 9262 to obtain relevant email address.
+Urgent appointments that cannot be dealt with via online meetings on MS Teams or other electronic means will be attended to by prior arrangement.
+Please phone 044 801 9354 or 044 801 9277 to obtain relevant email address.

 Report water leaks and burst pipes, sewerage blockages, leaks and spillages and urgent road and stormwater issues to: